-- 24. CIBE regrets that the process of authorisation/ renewal/non-renewal of active substances is more and more based on arguments that are not science-based, on an overly conservative implementation of the precautionary principle and on inappropriate timing.
+- 33) Without a safe and effective toolbox at hand, especially where growers already use low levels of pesticides, it is clear that yields will decrease and that therefore not only the supply security of sugar beet factories will be threatened, but the whole sustainability of the sector will be jeopardized.
+For example, with the disappearance of the neonicotinoid seed treatments, the aphids are more difficult to control, which increases the risk of the virus yellows disease they transmit to sugar beet.
+In the 2019 crop year, many plots with the characteristic yellow spots could be seen in the Netherlands.
+These negative impacts alone have been estimated by the sugar industry in the Netherlands in 2019 at €2.3 million revenue loss (lower productivity) and €4.7 million additional spraying costs. - 34) CIBE regrets that the process of authorisation/renewal/non-renewal of active substances is more and more based on arguments that are not science-based, on an overly conservative implementation of the precautionary principle and on inappropriate timing.
 CIBE regrets that this leads to some chaotic situations in the authorisations granted by Member States for PPPs with certain active substances.
 CIBE supports a science-based and risk-based assessment of active substances.
 CIBE counts on the Commission not to give in to scaremongering, fear tactics and advocacy campaigns that prevent rational debate based on facts.
-Stopping the use of all active substances (be they chemical or non-chemical) is neither feasible nor desirable and will generate catastrophic consequences for our production. - 25.
-The harmonised risk indicators recently adopted in the EU show a 20% reduction in the risk to human health and the environment from PPPs in the European Union in the period from 2011 to 2017 (Harmonised Risk Indicator I) but also a 50% increase in the number of emergency authorisations granted by Member States (Harmonised Risk Indicator II) during the same period.
-Notwithstanding the question of the relevance of these indicators, this demonstrates how important it is to pay attention to alternative tools and to accompany closely the increased removal of active substances from the growers toolbox. - 26.
-The involvement and engagement of sugar beet growers and their beet research institutes reflect the very difficult issue of metrics and indicators with regards to the use of PPPs, which often results in misunderstanding and damaging conflicts between farmers and civil society. - 27.
-We note the need to assess appropriate indicators and to monitor these in a fully transparent manner.
+Stopping the use of all active substances (be they chemical or non-chemical) is neither feasible nor desirable and will generate catastrophic consequences for our production. - 35) The harmonised risk indicators recently adopted in the EU show a 20% reduction in the risk to human health and the environment from PPPs in the European Union in the period from 2011 to 2017 (Harmonised Risk Indicator I) but also a 50% increase in the number of emergency authorisations granted by Member States (Harmonised Risk Indicator II) during the same period.
+Notwithstanding the question of the relevance of these indicators, this demonstrates how important it is to pay attention to alternative tools and to accompany closely the increased banning of active substances. - 36) The involvement and engagement of sugar beet growers and their technical beet institutes have also reflected the very difficult issue of metrics and indicators with regards to the use of PPPs which often results in misunderstanding and damaging conflicts between farmers and civil society. - 37) We note the need to assess appropriate indicators and the need for monitoring these indicators in a very transparent manner.
 We also note the extreme difficulty to respect quantitative targets in the reduction of the use of PPPs in some Member States, in particular when these targets are arbitrary.
 It is therefore crucial that if any objectives are introduced in the future Farm to Fork Strategy, they should be carefully defined and assessed in the light of availability of alternatives tools, realistic and applicable for and to all (to avoid distortions between Member States).